Oboe da caccia: Development

+and Giovanni Battista Ferrandini.
+The oboe da caccia was used only in the late Baroque period, after which it fell out of use until interest in authentic performance in the 20th century caused it to be revived.

 Construction

 The oboe da caccia has a leather-covered wooden body terminating in a large wooden bell, or in the case of Eichentopf's instruments, a flaring brass bell as pictured above.
 There are typically two brass keys, E-flat and C. The E-flat key is normally doubled for the left hand.
 There are usually two twin fingerholes, G/A-flat and F/F#, similar to the soprano baroque oboe.
 The construction differs from that of practically all other woodwinds.
 The bore and outward profiles are first created on the lathe, then a series of saw kerfs are made through the bore from the side, which is to become the inner curve.
 Then the instrument is bent over steam and a slat glued onto the inside curve to fix it.
 Any remaining lacunae in the kerfs are filled and the curved section is covered with leather.
 The da caccia is played with a double reed; the sound is very mellow and supple.

 The oboe da caccia stands in a rather unusual relationship to the rest of the oboe family.
-It cannot rightly be called the precursor of the English horn (the predominant name in North America and German-speaking countries) or cor anglais (the name used in England and France), as it largely developed at the same time as the English horn.
+It cannot rightly be called the precursor of the English horn, as it largely developed at the same time as the English horn.
 The evolution of the English horn is more complex and less straightforward.
 The da caccia sounds like none of the other members of the oboe family, and no other instrument may legitimately substitute for it—although the English horn is routinely used for this purpose.